WE WOULD LOVE

 Sturmey Archer.
 By 1930

 these were used on bikes manufactured around the world.
-There
+The

-dominance lasted until the 1950s the parallelogram derailleur was
+dominance continued until the 1950s when the parallelogram derailleur was

 infrastructure was the private automobiles.
 Bicycles use declined and the bicycle was

 considered primarily as children's toys.
 Kids bikes were introduced just after the First

 World War by several manufacturers, such as Mead, Sears Roebuck, and Montgomery Ward, to

 revitalize the bike industry (Schwinn made its big splash slightly later), these designs,

 now called "classic", featured automobile and motorcycle elements to appeal to